-PETA president and cofounder Ingrid Newkirk has led the world’s largest animal rights organization for more than 35 years.
+Since founding PETA, president Ingrid Newkirk has grown the group into the world’s largest animal rights organization.
 Her passion and dedication to making this world a better place for all living beings has inspired countless others to do what they can to help animals.

 Ingrid was born in Surrey, England, and lived in Europe until she was 7 years old, when she and her parents moved to New Delhi, where her father worked as a navigational engineer and her mother volunteered for Mother Teresa and various charities.
 Ingrid’s early volunteer experiences—packing pills and rolling bandages for people who were suffering from leprosy, stuffing toys for orphans, and feeding stray animals—informed her view that anyone in need, including animals, is worthy of concern.